linuxdeepin/deepin-devicemanager/deepin-devicemanager/assets/deepin-devicemanager/device-manager/en_US/p_device-manager.md

 ### Storage

 1. On the main interface, click **Storage**.
-2. You can view a storage device list and particular info such as model, vendor, media type, size, and so on.
+2. You can view a storage device list and particular info such as model, vendor, media type, and so on.

 ![0|storagedevice](fig/storagedevice.png)

 ### Network Adapter

 1. On the main interface, click **Network Adapter**.
-2. You can view info about Network Adapter such as name, vendor, type, driver and so on.!
+2. You can view info about Network Adapter such as name, vendor, type, and so on.

 ![0|networkadapter](fig/networkadapter.png)

 ### Mouse

 1. On the main interface, click **Mouse**.
-2. You can view info such as name, vendor, bus info, driver, speed and so on.
+2. You can view info such as name, vendor, model, and so on.

 ![0|mouse](fig/mouse.png)

 ### Keyboard

 1. On the main interface, click **Keyboard **.
-2. You can view info such as name, vendor, model, bus info, driver and so on.
+2. You can view info such as name, vendor, model, and so on.

 ![0|keyboard](fig/keyboard.png)